Skilled Trades18 min read

 • Physical stamina — standing, bending, lifting 50+ lbs, working in heat

-• Attention to safety — welding involves high heat, sparks, and UV radiation
+• Attention to safety — welding involves high heat, sparks, UV radiation, and fumes

-Helpful high school courses: algebra, physics, shop classes, mechanical drawing, and any CTE courses.
+Helpful high school courses: algebra, physics, shop classes, mechanical drawing, and any career and technical education (CTE) courses.

 Step 2: Choose Your Training Path